Paris Cité University: Organization and administration

 Paris Cité University is a scientific, cultural and professional experimental public institution.
 It is multidisciplinary and comprises four main areas of training: legal, economic and management disciplines; humanities and social sciences; science and technology; and health disciplines.

 Campus

-Paris Cité University is located at 12 rue de l'École de Médecine (6th arrondissement of Paris).
+Paris Cité University head office is located at 12 rue de l'École de Médecine, in the historic building of the École de Médecine (also called "Odéon centre") (6th arrondissement of Paris).